acePLAYpoker Celebrity Championship: Episode 2

-Hosted by Megan Olivi from Fox Sports, the no-limit hold'em charity poker tournament raised $5,000, which will be donated to the winner's charity of choice.
-Among the celebrities attending were poker pros Liz Lieu and Tony Dunst, two-time UFC Heavyweight Champion Frank Mir, BMX pros Ricardo Laguna and TJ Lavin, Bellator Ring Girl Jade Bryce, Stratosphere Casino Headliner and 2011 Playmate of the Year Claire Sinclair, and Pawn Stars star Chum Lee.
+Hosted by Megan Olivi from Fox Sports, the no-limit hold'em charity poker tournament raised $5,000 to be donated to the winner's charity of choice.
+Among the celebrities in attendance were poker pros Liz Lieu and Tony Dunst, two-time UFC Heavyweight Champion Frank Mir, BMX pros Ricardo Laguna and TJ Lavin, Bellator Ring Girl Jade Bryce, Stratosphere Casino Headliner and 2011 Playmate of the Year Claire Sinclair, and Pawn Stars star Chum Lee.

-The first four episodes of the acePLAYpoker Celebrity Championship can be found right here at PokerNews.com.
-Once you're caught up, check out the final episode below:
+If you missed Episode 1 of the acePLAYpoker Celebrity Championship, you can find it right here at PokerNews.com.
+Once you're caught up, check out episode 2 below:

 acePLAYpoker.com launched on Feb.
 12 and uses the Ongame poker software, an internationally tested platform recently acquired by Bally Technologies.
 Before it was sold by Bwin.Party, Ongame was among the five most active online poker offerings in the world in terms of real-money cash-game traffic.